 - (a) Obtain the basic facts from the involved officers.
 Absent an allegation of misconduct or excessive force, this will be considered a routine contact in the normal course of duties. - (b) Ensure that any injured parties are examined and treated. - (c) When possible, separately obtain a recorded interview with the individual upon whom force was applied.
 If this interview is conducted without the individual having voluntarily waived the individual's Miranda rights, the following shall apply: - 1.
 The content of the interview should not be summarized or included in any related criminal charges. - 2.
-The fact that a recorded interview was conducted should be documented in a property or other report. - 3.
-The recording of the interview should be distinctly marked for retention until all potential for civil litigation has expired. - (d) Once any initial medical assessment has been completed or first aid has been rendered, ensure that photographs have been taken of any areas involving visible injury or complaint of pain, as well as overall photographs of uninjured areas. - 1.
-These photographs should be retained until all potential for civil litigation has expired. - (e) Identify any witnesses not already included in related reports. - (f) Review and approve all related reports. - (g) Determine if there is any indication that the individual may pursue civil litigation. - 1.
-If there is an indication of potential civil litigation, the supervisor should complete and route a notification of a potential claim through the appropriate channels. - (h) Evaluate the circumstances surrounding the incident and initiate an administrative investigation if there is a question of policy noncompliance or if for any reason further investigation may be appropriate.
+The fact that a recorded interview was conducted should be documented in the case report. - 3.
+The recording of the interview should be distinctly marked for retention by the Records Unit until all potential for civil litigation has expired. - (d) Once any initial medical assessment has been completed or first aid has been rendered, ensure that photographs have been taken of any areas involving visible injury or complaint of pain, as well as overall photographs of uninjured areas. - 1.
+These photographs should be retained until all potential for civil litigation has expired. - (e) Identify any witnesses not already included in related reports. - (f) Review and approve all related reports, prior to the end of shift, unless permission is given by the Deputy Chief or Chief to delay submission. - (g) Review involved employees BWC prior to the end of shift, unless permission is given by the Deputy Chief or Chief to delay submission. - (h) Determine if there is any indication that the individual may pursue civil litigation. - 1.
+If there is an indication of potential civil litigation, the supervisor should notify the Deputy Chief. - (i) Evaluate the circumstances surrounding the incident and initiate an administrative investigation if there is a question of policy noncompliance or if for any reason further investigation may be appropriate. - (j) Determine if there may be employee misconduct.
+If there is any indication of employee misconduct, notify the Deputy Chief.

-In the event that a supervisor is unable to respond to the scene of an incident involving the reported application of force, the supervisor is still expected to complete as many of the above items as circumstances permit.
+In the event that a supervisor is unable to respond to the scene of an incident involving the reported application of force, the responding supervisor is still expected to complete as many of the above items as circumstances permit.
+Complete the Supervisor section of the Use of Force report.
+Forward the report to the Deputy Chief for review.

-When an incident results in death, serious bodily harm, or great bodily harm, the supervisor shall immediately contact the Office of Independent Investigations pursuant to the procedures established by the Office of Independent Investigation (RCW 43.102.120).
+When an incident results in death, serious bodily harm, or great bodily harm, the supervisor shall immediately contact the State of Washington Office of Independent Investigations pursuant to the procedures established by the Office of Independent Investigation (RCW 43.102.120).

-300.7.1 SHIFT SERGEANT RESPONSIBILITY
+300.7.1 DEPUTY CHIEF RESPONSIBILITY

-The Shift Sergeant shall review each use of force by any personnel within his/her command to ensure compliance with this policy and to address any training issues.
+The Deputy Chief shall review each use of force by any personnel within their command to ensure compliance with this policy and to address any training issues, if an administrative internal investigation and/or criminal investigation is needed.